 Researcher, Arab-Jewish Relations Program

-Mr. Rudnitzky is a PhD student who has been researching Arab Israeli issues for more than a decade.
+Dr. Rudnitzky has been researching Arab Israeli issues for almost two decades.
 His fields of expertise cover political, national and social developments in Israel's Arab society; Jewish-Arab relations; and government policies on Arabs in Israel.
-Rudnitzky holds MA (magna cum laude) and BA degrees in Middle Eastern History from the Faculty of Humanities and an MBA degree from the Faculty of Management, both at Tel Aviv University.
+Rudnitzky holds PhD degree from the Department of Middle Eastern Studies at Bar-Ilan University, as well as MA (magna cum laude) and BA degrees in Middle Eastern History from the Faculty of Humanities and an MBA degree from the Faculty of Management, Tel Aviv University.

 - Arab Voter Turnout in Knesset Elections: The Real, the Ideal, and Hope for Change (Jerusalem: Israel Democracy Institute, 2020).